Which is Better: HDMI 2.0 A or 2.0 B?

 In conclusion, both HDMI 2.0 A and 2.0 B have their advantages and disadvantages.
 HDMI 2.0 A is a good choice for those who don’t need the latest features and are looking for a more budget-friendly option.
 HDMI 2.0 B, on the other hand, is ideal for those who want the latest and greatest in terms of picture quality, color accuracy, and HDR support.
 Ultimately, the choice between HDMI 2.0 A and 2.0 B depends on your specific needs and preferences.

-- What planet is the Tangled Shore on?
+- What gender is the Dragonborn?